Planning for Future Open Space

 This is an essential first step in understanding where we have opportunities to expand open space during this time of significant development throughout the City.

 The Parcel Priority Plan will also inform comprehensive planning efforts, like the Open Space and Recreation Plan update to be released in 2022.

 We want to hear from you!
 Where would you like to see open space?
 What should we focus on when acquiring or protecting open space?

 Your responses will shape the future of Boston's park system.
-We currently have a survey available in multiple languages and plan on holding a series of public forums.
+We currently have a survey available in multiple languages and a virtual open house will go live in the coming weeks.

 In this context, acquisition is used to describe either:

 - the process of transferring ownership of a parcel to Parks and Recreation, and/or

 - the process of creating open space on a parcel.